 Thanks to the Kansas City Royals winning the world series in 2015, the streetcar addition to downtown in 2016, and the Kansas City Chiefs winning Super Bowl 54 in 2020 – Kansas City is on fire.

-Whether this is your first time in Kansas City or you’ve lived here all your life, I hope the Kansas City Good-Time Guide enhances your time in Kansas City.
-Check out this list of KC Tours and the Local Bar Scene.
+Whether this is your first time in Kansas City or you’ve lived here all your life, I hope our guide enhances your time in Kansas City.
+Check out this list of KC Tours we recommend.

 Kansas City Arts, Culture, Museums

 American Jazz Museum (1616 E. 18th KCMO, 64108) — Learn where jazz got its start in the 18th & Vine District of Kansas City.